Javanese script: Sample text

 Excerpt from the Treatise on Cats (ꦱꦼꦫꦠ꧀ꦏꦠꦸꦫꦁꦒꦤ꧀ꦏꦸꦕꦶꦁ), printed in 1871 with modern Javanese language and spelling.

 Madurese

-In the Madurese, the Javanese script is referred to as carakan Madhurâ or carakan Jhâbân (script from Javanese).
+In Madurese, the Javanese script is referred to as carakan Madhurâ or carakan Jhâbân (script from Javanese).
 While in Javanese, each consonant includes an inherent /a/ or /ɔ/, in Madurese, the inherent vowel is /a/ or /ɤ/.
 Another difference is the use of the wignyan, which adds aspiration to a syllable in Javanese but indicates a glottal stop in Madurese.

 Only five aksara rèka'an (additional letters) are taught in Madurese schools.

 Sample text

 Below is the use of carakan in Bab oreng megha djhoeko e'tana Djhaba sareng Madhoera (Chapter on people catching fish in the land of Java and Madura), accompanied by the modern Madurese spelling.

 Sundanese

 In Sundanese, the Javanese script is referred to as aksara Sunda cacarakan, aksara Sunda Basisir Kalér, aksara Sunda Jawa, or simply cacarakan.

 Cacarakan is nearly identical to Javanese hanacaraka, consisting of consonants (nglagena), gedé (murda, honorific letters), and panambah (vowels, swara), sandangan (diacritics) and pada (punctuation).

 There are minor differences between the Javanese and Sundanese alphabets.
 The Sundanese language does not have dental da and retroflex ta, so the dha letter is used to replace the da letter.
 The shape of the nya letter is derived from the na letter, with the nya pair positioned as a subscript.